Last editedDec 20224 min read

-Every month, SaaS businesses are losing 1-4% of their customers, pointlessly.
+Every month, subscription businesses are losing 1-4% of their customers, pointlessly.
 For a business doing 100,000 transactions a month, with an average transaction value of £10, that could mean a loss of c. £15m in accumulative revenue over 5 years.

-And that’s not taking into account the impact on Customer Acquisition Costs (since it’s anywhere from 5 to 25 times more expensive to gain a new customer than to keep one).
+And that’s not taking into account the impact on Customer Acquisition Costs (CAC) (since it’s anywhere from 5 to 25 times more expensive to gain a new customer than to keep one).

 This is involuntary churn.
 While customer success and product teams work hard to make sure customers continue to get value from their subscriptions, their efforts can be brought to nought by losing a customer to a preventable payment issue.